YusakuNakajima/Cartesian-Impedance-Controller/README.md

 ## Torques

-The torque signal commanded to the joints of the robot is composed by the superposition of three joint-torque signals:
+The torque signal commanded to the joints of the robot is composed by the superposition of four joint-torque signals:
 - The torque calculated for Cartesian impedance control with respect to a Cartesian pose reference in the frame of the EE of the robot (`tau_task`).
 - The torque calculated for joint impedance control with respect to a desired configuration and projected in the nullspace of the robot's Jacobian, so it should not affect the Cartesian motion of the robot's end-effector (`tau_ns`).
 - The torque necessary to achieve the desired external force command (`cartesian_wrench`), in the frame of the EE of the robot (`tau_ext`).
+- Software-based friction compensation torque (`tau_friction_comp`) - optional, configurable (see friction compensation section below).

 ## Limitations

-- Joint friction is not accounted for
+- Joint friction is not accounted for by default (see friction compensation below)
 - Stiffness and damping values along the Cartesian dimensions are uncoupled
 - No built-in gravity compensation for tools or workpieces (can be achieved by commanding a wrench)